Skip to content

 Similarity Computation

-from uniface import compute_similarity
+from uniface.face_utils import compute_similarity

 similarity = compute_similarity(embedding1, embedding2)